Western Animation / Destination Imagination

 - Kill It with Fire: At one point Coco lays an egg with a flamethrower inside, though she never actually kills anything with it.

-- Ordered Apology: Frankie does this for both world and Bloo, more kindly with world but a flat our order with bloo.
+- Ordered Apology: Frankie does this for both World and Bloo.
+She's more kindly with World, but gives a flat out order to Bloo.

 - Sealed Evil in a Teddy Bear: The purple puppy.